filecoin-project/venus-docs/docs/master/README.md

-# venus master course
+# venus master classes

-In order to ensure participants' seamless access to the second phase of the incubation center, We are looking for 3 to 5 people who are active in the venus community, have demonstrated their technical-know-how and are interested in being ***venus master*** as their contribution to the community.
+Introducing the ["Venus Master Fellowship"]() program for teams or individuals who have demonstrated their technical-know-how in setuping a storage providing oeration with Venus.
+If you wish to become a **Venus Master**, please make sure that you go through the following classes which we have prepared so that you may help others to bootstrap their storage providing operations.

 Responsibilities for being a venus master includes but not limited to:
 - Help participants establish connection to chain services
 - Answer the technical questions from the community